-New York City is one of the few cities in the country that has its own income tax.
+New York City residents often find themselves paying the same tax twice, once to the city and again to the state.
+This is one of just a few cities in the country that has its own income tax.
 The city also has one of the highest cigarette taxes in the nation, and residents have to pay a state tax for a tobacco fix as well.

-The New York City Property Tax
+New York City Property Tax

-A tentative value assessment is sent out to property owners each January.
-The final assessment is sent out in May if there aren't any changes.
+The New York City Department of Finance values residential and commercial properties.
+A tentative value value assessment is sent out to property owners on May 1 each year for most communities.
+A final assessment is then sent out if there aren't any changes.

 New York City offers several exemptions and property tax reductions, including exemptions for senior citizens, veterans, and the disabled.
 The New York State STAR exemption for owner-occupied housing is also available, as well as property tax abatements or reductions for certain individuals.

 The 2021-2022 New York State budget also gives homeowners a break in the form of a tax credit for any portion of real property taxes that exceeds 6% of their qualified adjusted gross incomes (QAGIs) if their QAGI is less than $250,000.

 New York City has a separate city income tax that residents must pay in addition to the state income tax.
 The city income tax rates vary from year to year.
 The tax rate you'll pay depends on your income level and filing status, and it's based on your New York State taxable income.
 There are no city-specific deductions, but some tax credits specifically offset the New York City income tax.